 Screens (sigh!) captivate kids in the form of arcade games and a free, interactive video game station that allows players to compete in frisbee golf and other similar activities.
 I found it frustrating to have the kids so drawn to these consoles in a room full of trampolines!

-The San Ramon location we visited had a giant slide on which you ride head-down on a mat, launching into the air for a belly flop at the end.
+The Dublin location has a giant slide on which you ride head-down on a mat, launching into the air for a belly flop at the end.
 My 8- and 10-year-old niblings each climbed the slide’s ladder but ultimately bailed before riding down.
 It’s that intimidating!

 House of Air (San Francisco)

 San Francisco’s trampoline park, House of Air, is just steps away from Crissy Field with a fabulous view of the Golden Gate Bridge.
-While the location is super cool, House of Air has a crazy appealing feature in plain view of all the guests that is off-limits some of the time–it’s a training area for their classes and other programs (including summer and after school camps).
-Check their website to see if you’ll be able to use it.
+While the location is super cool, House of Air has a crazy appealing feature in plain view of all the guests that is off-limits some of the time–it’s a training area for their classes and other programs for age 7+ (including summer and after-school camps).
+Training Ground requires a specific ticket.

 On the basic matrix of trampolines that general admission (Ages 5+) gets you access to, my kids especially loved the divider that you can jump off of to get some height.